-This is the yearly amount of each Restructuring Premium (calculated on 1 April each year).
-This is mainly used to work out your contributions.
-If you have more than one Restructuring Premium, you will have more than one Pensionable Restructuring Premium.
+Your yearly rate of Restructuring Premium on each 1 April.
+This is mainly used to work out your contributions (see the definition of Section Pay).
+If you have more than one restructuring premium, you will have more than one Pensionable Restructuring Premium.